 New commissions for period instruments, fresh interpretations of old repertoire, courageous and innovative working methods, unique concepts that engage a diverse audience – FiBO offers all this while being an influential force in the Nordic cultural scene.

-FiBO Records, the orchestra’s own label, has released two highly acclaimed recordings: “Moramoramor” (2017), which contains some of Johann Sebastian Bach’s “Brandenburg concertos”, Antonio Vivaldi’s concertos and Jukka Tiensuu’s “Mora”, the first Finnish piece composed for a large Baroque orchestra, as well as “Helsinki Window” (2019), which features newly composed works for period instruments by Jukka Tiensuu, Perttu Haapanen and Sarah Nemtsov.
-In 2021, the label will release a recording of the “Birth of the World” programme, which combines early Baroque music with Finnish folk music.
+FiBO’s discography reflects the orchestra’s versatility and, true to form, many are published on the orchestra’s own label, FiBO Records.
+Two of the most recent recordings are “Moramoramor” (2017), which contains some of Johann Sebastian Bach’s “Brandenburg concertos”, Antonio Vivaldi’s concertos and Jukka Tiensuu’s “Mora”, and “Helsinki Window” (2019), which features newly composed works for period instruments by Jukka TiensuuPerttu Haapanen and Sarah Nemtsov.
+In 2023, FiBO Records will release a recording of the “The World is Born” programme, combining early Baroque and Finnish folk music.
 FiBO also records for other labels, including Alpha, Ondine, Alba and BIS.
-The most recent release (from early 2021) with soloist Ilya Gringolts entitled “Il labirinto armonico” features three violin concertos by Pietro Antonio Locatelli and has received rave reviews as well as international recognition, including Gramophone Editor’s Choice (March 2021) and Diapason d’or (May 2021).
-These albums can be purchased from FiBO’s online store.
+The most recent release (from early 2021) with soloist Ilya Gringolts, entitled “Il labirinto armonico”, features three violin concertos by Pietro Antonio Locatelli and has received rave reviews as well as international recognition, including Gramophone Editor’s Choice (March 2021) and Diapason d’Or (May 2021).

 One could not ask for a finer, more resilient support for the soloists than the Finnish Baroque Orchestra, guests for the first time at the Nuremberg International Organ Week.